- Open Access

 Electronic supplementary material

-Additional file 1:.
+Additional file 1:Patient's data.
 Seventeen of the 19 patients had limited cutaneous systemic sclerosis, and two an overlap syndrome including scleroderma.
 (PPT 223 KB)

 Authors’ original submitted files for images